kyte-one/airlyftone-docs/docs/campaign/quests/termsconditions.md

 ![Terms & Conditions Box](../../images/TermsConditionsBox.png)

-- Now, lets take a look at how to add the **Dotsama Wallet Signature** task, select the T&C Box option , then enter the basic details like title, description, cFuel and XP.
-You can also add the conditions for completing this task.
+- Now, lets take a look at how to add the **Dotsama Wallet Signature** task, select the DOtsama Wallet Signature option , then enter the basic details and the conditions for completing this task.
 After that, select the blockchain required to sign the terms, then write the terms & conditions for the giveaway.
 Then, click on 'Add Task'.

 ![Dotsama Wallet Signature](../../images/TermsConditionsDotsama.png)